deepakachu5114/tensor-manipulation-from-scratch/README.md

         4. Optional `np.expand_dims` (for inserting new dimensions of size 1).
         5. Optional `np.broadcast_to` (for repeating axes / implementing newly created axes from a size-1 source).
         6. Final `reshape` (for merging axes into the desired output structure).
+    * Importantly, while the logic accounts for this full sequence, the recipe optimization ensures that for many common rearrangement tasks (like simple transpositions, splitting a single axis, merging adjacent axes, or repeating one axis), the entire transformation often boils down to executing just **one** of these core NumPy operations at runtime.
+This maximizes efficiency by leveraging NumPy's optimized C implementations directly.
+More intricate patterns naturally might require a combination of these steps.

 ## Supported Operations